chocolatey/docs/input/en-us/c4b-environments/azure/client-setup.md

 RedirectFrom: en-us/quick-deployment/azure/client-setup
 ---

-> :memo: **NOTE**
->
-> This document is for the Chocolatey for Business Azure Environment from the [Azure Marketplace](https://ch0.co/C4B-Azure).
-> If you are using the Quick Deployment Environment, please refer to the [QDE v2 Client Setup page](xref:v2-client-setup).

 ## Summary

 Once you have your Chocolatey for Business Azure Environment deployed, you'll need to get clients talking to it.